embeddedmz/httpclient-cpp/README.md

 ## Thread Safety

-A mutex is used to increment/decrement atomically the count of CHTTPClient objects.

-`curl_global_init` is called when the count of CHTTPClient objects equals to zero (when instanciating the first object).
-`curl_global_cleanup` is called when the count of CHTTPClient objects become zero (when all CHTTPClient objects are destroyed).

 Do not share CHTTPClient objects across threads as this would mean accessing libcurl handles from multiple threads at the same time which is not allowed.